-I was born and raised in San Diego, California and earned a BA in English from San Diego State University and an MLS from UCLA.
-I began my career as a reference and collection development librarian in the Art and Music Section of the San Diego Public Library and then transferred to the Literature and Languages Section, where I had the pleasure of managing the Central Library's Fiction collection and initiating fiction order lists for the entire library system.
+My love of books also led me to an MLS degree from UCLA and a career as a reference and collection development librarian at the San Diego Public Library, including twenty-two years managing the Central Library's fiction collection.
+Retirement allowed me to put writing front and center.
 Although I also enjoy reading biography, memoir, and history, fiction remains my first love.
 In addition to the three R’s—reading, writing, and research—I enjoy Scrabble, movies, and travel.